LennyGonz/JavaScript-CheatSheet/README.md

 var JSRecentParts = new AnotherWorkshop("Will")

 JSRecentParts.speakUp("Are classes getting better");
-// Will Are classes getting better
+// Will, Are classes getting better?
 ```

 As a matter of fact, the class system also now has a `super` keyword in it: